 - a.
-If the applicant is qualified for enrollment, offer conditional enrollment to the applicant and advise the applicant that: - 1.
-He or she will be assigned to a Job Corps center. - 2.
+If the applicant is eligible for enrollment, offer conditional enrollment to the applicant and advise the applicant that: - 1.
+He or she will be assigned to a Job Corps center based on the applicant's career training program preference, availability of training slots, and applicant's geographic proximity to a center that has both. - 2.
 The AC will collect medical information about the applicant and transmit it to the Job Corps center, along with the applicant's file. - 3.
 If the applicant offered enrollment has an apparent or known disability, the AC may ask whether he or she will need a reasonable accommodation to participate in Job Corps.
-Before the applicant responds, the AC must explain that: - (a) Providing disability-related information is voluntary in other words, the applicant is not required to disclose whether he or she has a disability; and - (b) Choosing not to disclose a disability, or to ask for a reasonable accommodation at this point, does not preclude him or her from asking for an accommodation at any point later in the enrollment process or during his or her participation in Job Corps; and - (c) Disability-related information will be kept confidential as required by law; and
+Before the applicant responds, the AC must explain that:

-- (d) Disclosing whether he or she has a disability will not cause the applicant to receive unfavorable treatment; and - (e) The information will be used only in accordance with the law. - b.
+- (a) Providing disability-related information is voluntary in other words, the applicant is not required to disclose whether he or she has a disability; and - (b) Choosing not to disclose a disability, or to ask for a reasonable accommodation at this point, does not preclude him or her from asking for an accommodation at any point later in the enrollment process or during his or her participation in Job Corps; and - (c) Disability-related information will be kept confidential as required by law; and - (d) Disclosing whether he or she has a disability will not cause the applicant to receive unfavorable treatment; and - (e) The information will be used only in accordance with the law. - b.
 To request a reasonable accommodation, the applicant offered enrollment must complete the Reasonable Accommodation Request Form (see Appendix 605).
 Responses to questions on the form must be provided by the applicant offered enrollment and/or his or her parent, guardian, or other representative, although the AC may help in filling out the form.
 The AC must place the completed form in a separate file for medical and disability-related information about the applicant.
 This file must be stored separately from other information about the applicant, and must be kept confidential, as explained in Appendix 607. - c.
-If the applicant is not qualified for enrollment, take the following steps: - 1.
-Inform the applicant that he or she has been determined not to meet the specific admission requirement(s).
+If the applicant is not eligible for enrollment, take the following steps: - 1.
+Inform the applicant that he or she has been determined not to meet the specific eligibility requirement(s).
 Provide the applicant with a clear, documented, written explanation for the determination (see Appendix 104). - 2.
-Inform the applicant of his or her rights, as follows: - (a) If the applicant believes that he or she has been denied admission as a result of discrimination on a protected basis (race, color, religion, sex/gender, national origin, age, disability, political affiliation or belief, citizenship, or participation in a program or activity financially assisted under WIA Title I), he or she may file a written complaint within 180 days, either with the recipient of the funds as defined in 29 CRF 37.4, such as the OA agency or the Job Corps contractor, or center operator (if not federally operated) or with the director of the U.S. Department of Labor Civil Rights Center (DOL-CRC).
+Inform the applicant of his or her rights, as follows: - (a) If the applicant believes that he or she has been denied admission as a result of discrimination on a protected basis (race, color, religion, sex/gender, national origin, age, disability, political affiliation or belief, citizenship, or participation in a program or activity financially assisted under WIOA Title I), he or she may file a written complaint within 180 days, either with the recipient of the funds as defined in 29 CFR 38.4, such as the OA agency or the Job Corps contractor, or center operator (if not federally operated) or with the director of the U.S. Department of Labor Civil Rights Center (DOL-CRC).
 Provide the applicant with the contact information of both the recipient and the Director of DOL-CRC.
 DOL-CRC's information is as follows:

-Director, Civil Rights Center U.S. Department of Labor 200 Constitution Avenue, NW Room N-4123 Washington, DC 20210 Phone: (202) 693-6502 TTY: (202) 693-6516 CivilRightsCenter@dol.gov wait for the recipient to issue that notice before filing with DOL-CRC.
-However, the applicant must file with DOL-CRC within 30 days of the 90-day deadline.
+Director, Civil Rights Center U.S. Department of Labor 200 Constitution Avenue, NW Room N-4123 Washington, DC 20210 Phone: (202) 693-6502 TTY: (202) 693-6516 CivilRightsCenter@dol.gov